Prokaryotic small ribosomal subunit

 The prokaryotic small ribosomal subunit, or 30S subunit, is the smaller subunit of the 70S ribosome found in prokaryotes.
 It is a complex of the 16S ribosomal RNA (rRNA) and 19 proteins.
-This complex is implicated in the binding of transfer RNA to messenger RNA (mRNA).
+This complex is implicated in the binding of transfer RNA (tRNA) to messenger RNA (mRNA).
 The small subunit is responsible for the binding and the reading of the mRNA during translation.
 The small subunit, both the rRNA and its proteins, complexes with the large 50S subunit to form the 70S prokaryotic ribosome in prokaryotic cells.
 This 70S ribosome is then used to translate mRNA into proteins.

 Function

 The 30S subunit is an integral part of mRNA translation.
 It binds three prokaryotic initiation factors: IF-1, IF-2, and IF-3.

 A portion of the 30S subunit (the 16S rRNA) guides the initiating start codon (5′)-AUG-(3′) of mRNA into position by recognizing the Shine-Dalgarno sequence, a complementary binding site about 8 base pairs upstream from the start codon.
 This ensures the ribosome starts translation at the correct location.
 The tightness of the bonding between the Shine-Dalgarno sequence on the mRNA and the 16S rRNA determines how efficiently translation proceeds.
 Once the 16S rRNA recognizes the mRNA start codon, a special transfer RNA, f-Met-tRNA, binds and protein translation begins.
 The binding site of the f-Met-tRNA on the 30S ribosomal subunit is called the "D-site" This step is required in order for protein synthesis to occur.
 Then the large ribosomal subunit will bind and protein synthesis will continue.
 The binding of the large subunit causes a conformational change in the 70S, which opens another site for protein translation.

 In order to form the translation complex with the 50S subunit, the 30S subunit must bind IF-1, IF-2, IF-3, mRNA, and f-met-tRNA.
 Next, the 50S subunit binds and a guanosine triphosphate is cleaved to guanosine diphosphate and inorganic phosphate, thus dissociating the initiation factors and resulting in protein translation.
 This process is called "initiation" and is the slowest process of translation.